pierre-rouleau/usrhome/readme.rst

 USRHOME does some check for vulnerabilities and it detects one in Rocky Linux 9.3 and reports it.
 Then I use showpath, a USRHOME provided command, to print the path on numbered lines; it has 8 entries in the PATH and nothing is duplicated.

-USRHOME reports sloppy PATH that has duplicate entries; it also sanitizes the PATH for you.
+USRHOME will sanitize and report sloppy PATH such as PATH with duplicate entries and empty entries.
+Here everything is fine.

 The second terminal is configured to launch Bash in login mode.
 Here, USRHOME does not add anything to the PATH; the Bash login shells are unmodified and do